 There are two types of treatment available, talking treatments and medication.
 Medication can be effective if the depression is severe or goes on for a long time.
 It can also help with anxiety, panic attacks and sleeping difficulties to help the sufferer deal with problems effectively again.
 However, medication can have side effects and doesn’t always deal with the root cause(s) of the depression.
 It is therefore important to consult your GP and a Professional Therapist such as ourselves to help you decide the best plan of action.
 Sometimes combining medication and therapy is the best option, and other times the sufferer prefers therapy to medication.

-Clinical Hypnotherapy could help you get to the root(s) of your problem providing permanent relief from the symptoms.
-The important reprogramming work we do during therapy allows you to cope differently in future.
+Clinical Hypnotherapy could help you get to the root(s) of your problem.
+When you are truly committed and motivated, the important reprogramming work we do during therapy helps you achieve positive behavioural changes so you can cope differently in future.
 There will always be a certain amount of stress in your everyday life, it is how you react to it that is important.
 If you really want to change your life then you can, you just need a bit of help!

 CALL 01245 444105 NOW